creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-11-02-NeighborhoodAttentionTransformer.md

 * Similar to Swin Transformer the idea is to reduce the computational cost of the attention mechanism
 * The authors introduce the Neighborhood Attention (NA) and the Neighborhood Attention Transformer (NAT)
-* **With the Neighborhood Attention the attention is only compute on a neighborhood around each token**
+* **With the Neighborhood Attention the attention is only computed on a neighborhood around each token**
-* This method not only allow to reduce the computational cost of the attention mechanism but also helps to introduce local inductive biases
+* This method not only allows to reduce the computational cost of the attention mechanism but also helps to introduce local inductive biases
 *  The drawback is that it reduces the receptive field

 ![](/collections/images/NeighborhoodAttentionTransformer/receptive_fields.jpg)